peripheryapp/periphery/README.md

 bazel run @periphery -- scan --bazel
 ```

-The `--bazel` option enables Bazel mode which provides seamless integration with your project.
-It works by querying your project to identify all top-level targets, generates a hidden implementation of the [scan](https://github.com/peripheryapp/periphery/blob/master/bazel/rules.bzl) rule, and then invokes `bazel run`.
+The `--bazel` option enables Bazel mode, which provides seamless integration with your project.
+It works by querying your project to identify all top-level targets, generating a hidden implementation of the [scan](https://github.com/peripheryapp/periphery/blob/master/bazel/rules.bzl) rule, and then invoking `bazel run`.
 You can filter the top-level targets with the `-—bazel-filter <value>` option, where `<value>` will be passed as the first argument to Bazel’s [filter](https://bazel.build/query/language#filter) operator.
 The generated query can be seen in the console with the `-—verbose` option.

 ### Other

-Periphery can analyze projects using other build systems, though it cannot drive them automatically like SPM, Xcode and Bazel.
+Periphery can analyze projects using other build systems, though it cannot drive them automatically like SPM, Xcode, and Bazel.
 Instead, you need to create a configuration file that specifies the location of indexstore and other resource files.
 The format is as follows:

 ```json
 {